Search the site:

 Whatever it is, it will decide whether you win the segment over or not.
 You need to establish the value that you provide to your target consumers, and define your:

-• PODs (Points of Difference) – The characteristics of your product that can’t be found anywhere else.
+• PODs (Points of Difference).
+The characteristics of your product that can’t be found anywhere else.

-• POPs (Points of Parity) – The attributes that you also share with other brands in the marketplace.
+• POPs (Points of Parity).
+The attributes that you also share with other brands in the marketplace.

 Again, if we take the used car company as an example, the cars that you sold to the business segment will most likely be marketed in places where these people hang out the most, both online and offline.
-After you pick the right places and the right marketing channels, you want your cars to be marketed as premium vehicles that are sold in mint condition and fully equipped.

 When you’ve positioned yourself properly and you’ve convinced your target market segment why they should buy from you, that’s when the STP marketing model has done its job successfully.

-Wrapping up
+Wrapping Up

-Utilizing the STP marketing model of market segmentation targeting and positioning is one of the most crucial processes that you can undertake to grow your business.
 With the STP model, you and your team will be put on a test where you’ll learn whether you’re capable or not to take your business to the next level.
 It will test your ability to research and think creatively about your target market and marketing approaches.

 Working together with your sales and customer service team to implement the STP Model of marketing system will result in greater process effectiveness and better product positioning that you can utilize to win over your marketplace.